autodesk-platform-services/aps-forma-extension-view-study/README.md

 # View Analysis Extension for Autodesk Forma

 This extension is built using the Forma SDK as an Embedded View on the right menu analysis panel.
-The public extension id for this extension is **EXT_ID**.
+The public extension id for this extension is **9a266428-3f6a-448a-b521-77b26ebd4b0f**.

 - [Motivation](#motivation)
 - [Usage](#usage)